Cantara/vili/README.md

 Vili tests new versions of your servers with real data before showing them to your users

+## Inspiration

+Poka-yoke (ポカヨケ, [poka joke]) is a Japanese term that means "mistake-proofing" or "inadvertent error prevention".
+A poka-yoke is any mechanism in a process that helps an equipment operator avoid (yokeru) mistakes (poka) and defects by preventing, correcting, or drawing attention to human errors as they occur.

 ## Dictionary

 * Base will refer to the directory in which vili has as its root.